aceinetx/yHook/README.md

 # yHook
-Detours library for x86/64/ARM (ARM support is experimental, not tested)
+Hooking library for x86/64/ARM (ARM support is experimental, not tested)
+### Tested on
+- Windows
+- Arch Linux